osrf-migration/vrx-wiki/tutorials/Creating a Dockerhub image for submission.md

 # Overview

-This tutorial outlines the process for creating a Dockerhub image for submission for the VRX competition.
-This is required for creating a container that will run your team's system to control your virtual autonomous boat for the automated evaluation.
+This tutorial outlines the process for creating a Dockerhub image to be submitted for the VRX competition.
+This is required for creating a container that will run a VRX team's system to control their virtual autonomous boat for the automated evaluation.

 A Docker image is an executable package that includes everything needed to run an application--the code, a runtime, libraries, environment variables, and configuration files.
 A Docker container is a runtime instance of an image.
-Without Docker, evaluating your software on our machines would require that our environment matches perfectly for your system to run as expected, which is very prone to error.
-With Docker, if your system works reliably on your machine, it will work reliably on ours.
+Without Docker, evaluating a VRX team's software on different machines would require that the environment matches perfectly for the VRX team's system to run as expected, which is very prone to error.
+With Docker, if a VRX team's system works reliably on their machine, it will work reliably on any machine.

-If you would like to learn more about what Docker images and containers are, Docker has excellent [tutorials and explanations](https://docs.docker.com/get-started/).
+To learn more about what Docker images and containers are, Docker has excellent [tutorials and explanations](https://docs.docker.com/get-started/).

 # Quick Start Instructions: